 Depending on the type of experience and stimulation you’re seeking during play, the best way to use your butt plug may vary.
 We’ve broken down the most common reasons for using a butt plug during solo or partnered sexy times and how best to use your plug to get the most out of it.

 And remember guys, a stimulated prostate can give you the best orgasm of your life!
 And there are lots of benefits to a great orgasm!

 First of all, let’s cover the universal basics:

-When inserting a butt plug (or any object into your butt for that matter), a comfortable position can help tremendously with keeping your sphincter relaxed.
-As for what position will work best for you; just try many positions out and see how your body responds.
+When inserting a butt plug (or any object into your butt, for that matter), a comfortable position can help tremendously with keeping your sphincter relaxed.
+As for which one, try as many positions out as you can and see how your body responds.

-The most common positions are on your back, with pillows behind you, and your legs up bent towards your torso, or on all fours in a doggy position.
-You can try lowering yourself onto your plug, or inserting it slowly from behind when curled into a fetal position.
-Whatever position helps your butt relax the most, then that’s position for you.
+Try laying on your back with pillows behind you, or have your legs up bent towards your torso, or on all fours in a doggy position.
+You can try lowering yourself onto your plug or inserting it slowly from behind when curled into a fetal position.
+Whatever position helps your butt relax the most is the position for you.

 Don’t be afraid to do some experimenting, and depending on how crazy you go, you may also want to do some stretching.

 There are butt plugs specially designed to stimulate the anus directly via rimming sensation (see our recommendations below).
 These are often vibrating butt plugs that vibrate specifically where the plug tapers, just before it flares out.